Windhof: Location

-Ecoparc Windhof is located 15 km west of Luxembourg City at a strategic position for transport and communications on the N6 road from Luxembourg City to Arlon close to the busy European route E25 linking Luxembourg to Arlon and Brussels.
+Windhof is located 15 km west of Luxembourg City at a strategic position for transport and communications on the N6 road from Luxembourg City to Arlon close to the busy European route E25 linking Luxembourg to Arlon and Brussels.
 It stands on the crossroads where the N6 intersects N13 to Koerich (north) and Dalhem (south).
 Windhof, at a height of 334 m, is the highest point in the vicinity.

 History

 The history of Windhof dates back to Roman times owing to its location on the Kiem or Roman road from Trier to Reims.
 Some years ago, a Roman milestone was found on the Kiem between Capellen and Windhof.
 The road was probably constructed in the 1st century BC but it became particularly important in the 3rd and 4th centuries when Trier developed as an imperial residence.